| What is

 hold the lower jaw forward during sleep while others have

+direct effect on tongue position.
 Oral appliances relieve OSA and snoring by realigning the

 jaw and/or tongue in relation to the head.
 Although oral appliances